 We also investigated themes present in the responses, which again yielded significant and robust positive changes from before to after.
-Beforehand participants typically expressed common misconceptions of space being completely empty, silent, and with little activity.
-However, after experiencing the space sounds they felt space was a noisy and dynamic environment with electrical phenomena present.
-It is astounding that simply by listening to the sounds these simple aspects of the underlying space plasma physics were successfully and innately communicated to participants before they even spoke to the researchers.
+Beforehand, participants typically expressed common misconceptions of space being completely empty, silent, and with little activity.
+However, after experiencing the space sounds, they felt space was a noisy and dynamic environment with electrical phenomena present.
+It is astounding that, simply by listening to the sounds, these simple aspects of the underlying space plasma physics were successfully and innately communicated to participants before they even spoke to the researchers.
 This therefore demonstrates the power of sonification for audiences.
-While this had been argued by Supper (2014) based on reflections from researchers and artists, here we have shown it from evaluating participants' experiences directly.
-Therefore, we have shown postive effects in the realms of 'Knowledge & Understanding' and 'Attitudes & Values' (cf. Hooper-Green, 2004) resulting from the soundscape.
-The measured changes in associations, conceptions, and perceptions will have been further reinforced by researchers drawing from participants' own reflections in their subsequent dialogues (cf. Archer and DeWitt, 2017).
+While this had been argued by Supper (2014) based on reflections from researchers and artists, here we have shown it from a direct evaluation of the participants' experiences.
+Therefore, we have shown positive effects in the realms of "knowledge and understanding" and "attitudes and values" (see Hooper-Green, 2004) resulting from the soundscape.
+The measured changes in associations, conceptions, and perceptions will have been further reinforced by researchers drawing from participants' own reflections in their subsequent dialogues (see Archer and DeWitt, 2017).

-Overall, integrating existing evaluation tools suitable for drop-in engagement activities, such as graffiti walls, both before and after a drop-in activity can enable practitioners to demonstrate changes resulting from the engagement and therefore its short-term impact.
-However, typically such tools are only used following activities, which limits the ability to demonstrate some measure of change and thus impact.
-We suggest that our approach, both in terms of data capture and analysis, should be adopted more regularly, not just for soundscape exhibits, but for a range of different drop-in activities in general.
+Overall, integrating existing evaluation tools suitable for drop-in engagement activities, such as graffiti walls, both before and after a drop-in activity can enable practitioners to demonstrate changes resulting from the engagement and, therefore, its short-term impact.
+However, such tools are typically only used following activities, which limits the ability to demonstrate some measure of change and, thus, impact.
+We suggest that our approach, both in terms of data capture and analysis, should be adopted more regularly - not just for soundscape exhibits but for a range of different drop-in activities in general.